kanaka/raft.js/research_class/paper.md

 The JavaScript interface use for establishing the initial connection (signaling) in the WebRTC 1.0 standard is somewhat complicated.
-A competeing standard called Obejct Real-time Communication (ORTC) is working to define a simpler and more modular JavaScript API for WebRTC signaling.
+A competing standard called Object Real-time Communication (ORTC) is working to define a simpler and more modular JavaScript API for WebRTC signaling.
 However, at the time of this work, the ORTC interface was not yet widely supported and still in a state of flux.
 The use of